rafi/vim-config/README.md

 :gear: See "[Extending](#extending)" for customizing configuration and adding plugins.

-:triangular_flag_on_post: git tag [`vim`](https://github.com/rafi/vim-config/tree/vim)
-tracks the last revision using Dein.nvim and plugins.yaml.
-Since then, the entire configuration has been rewritten to use [lazy.nvim] and Lua.

 > I encourage you to fork this repo and create your own experience.
 > Learn how to tweak and change Neovim to the way YOU like it.
 > This is my cultivation of years of tweaking, use it as a git remote